course-details-portlet

 At the end of the course the students should be able to:

-- Derive and define gelation conditions for step-growth polymerizations containing multi-functional monomers, and designate synthesis procedures to achieve gelation.
+- Derive and define gelation conditions for step-growth polymerization with multi-functional monomers.

 - Distinguish between enthalpic and entropic contributions to polymer crystallization, and interpret the role of factors such as polymer structure, molecular weight, and dilution on polymer crystallization processes.

-- Interpret experimental data and determine parameters such as polymerization rates, reactivity ratios, and co-polymer composition, as well as predict changes with time in produced polymer composition and characteristics for a given co-polymerization process, based on these parameters.
+- Interpret experimental data and determine parameters such as polymerization rates, reactivity ratios, and copolymer composition, and predict changes with time in produced polymer composition and characteristics for a given copolymerization process, based on these parameters.

-- Calculate polymer solubility in solvents, as well as the mutual miscibility of polymer pairs.
+- Calculate polymer solubility in solvents, and the mutual miscibility of polymer pairs.

-- Critically review polymer research reports and judge the technical utility and implications of the documented results, also with respect to environmental considerations and sustainability.
+- Critically review polymer research reports and assess the technical utility and implications of the documented results, also with respect to environmental considerations and sustainability.

 - Recognize that polymer-related issues can be complex and incomplete and contain contradictory conditions, especially with respect to mechanical and rheological properties.

-- Demonstrate an ability to acquire knowledge within new polymer-related applications in the context of innovation and development of polymer materials and related processes, also with respect to sustainability considerations.
+- Demonstrate an ability to acquire knowledge within new polymer-related applications in the context of innovation, entrepreneurship, and development of polymer materials and related processes, also with respect to sustainability.

 - Communicate challenges, analyses, and conclusions related to polymer chemistry, both orally and in writing, also with respect to United Nations (UN) sustainable development goals.